equinor/Project-ProjectSchedule/Data Flow Runbook.md

 *[There is [a template](https://github.com/equinor/data-engineering/blob/master/docs/Consumer%20Requirements.md) for capturing these requirements on the [data engineering git repository](https://github.com/equinor/data-engineering).]*

+> :warning: LINK IN COMPLETED DOCUMENT FOR DIGITAL TWIN / MARINE PLANNING!

 ### Enterprise

 **Has any necessary LRA been performed for making the data available and if necessary for usage, and what is the reference?**

 *[See the [legal risk assessment service](https://equinor.service-now.com/selfservice?id=kb_article&sys_id=c5acb55fdb610c94c293199f299619dd)]*

+> :warning: To complete

 **What Data Area does the data belong to?**

 *[[Data areas](https://eita.equinor.com/companyea/?oid=bd7e452f-a8be-43f7-86fa-9513b8ce95a9) form the basis for naming, ownership and more]*

+Level 1: Project
+Level 2: Project Schedule

+**Describe the lineage of data?**

+*[Individual fields might come from different sources so there might be multiple lineage paths.
+It might be worth consulting an enterprise data architect if needed to understand the full lineage]*

+???User Input - Safran

+> :warning: Check with Safran

-**What is the master data source from where data should be referenced?**
+**What are the data sources within the above lineage from where data should be copied from / referenced and why are thse specific sources chosen ?**

-**Describe the lineage of data and how this might impact usage?**

 **Are any of the data included affected by the General Data Protection Regulation (GDPR)?
 If Yes, describe which data.**

+*[This might be defined in the BII]*

+No

-**Are there any specific expectations as to the format, structure or contents of the data?**
+**Are there any specific expectations as to the format, structure or contents of the exposed data?**

+*[Ideally internationally recognised standards should be used.
+If there are no recognised standards then please state this and aim to follow recognised best practices for enterprise data]*

+> :warning: ???

 **What fields and sources for master and reference data are available?**

+> :warning: Check with data owner / EDM

-**Should an audit log of changes to the data be kept for reproducability, traceability or other purposes?**
+**Should an log of changes to the data be kept for reproducability, traceability and are there constraints in the source systems that might make this difficult?**

+[*Shapshots at a specific time interval v's a record of all changes that occur, even between such snapshots]*

+> :warning: Possibly in the data lake, but need to check

 ### Backend System